contrastivelearningDG/contrastive_learning_in_encoder_decoder_models/README.md

 # Contrastive_Learning_in_Encoder_Decoder_Models
 This is the code implementation for the paper:
-**Enhancing Objective Query Distractor Generation in Pre-trained Encoder-Decoder Models via Contrastive Learning** The paper is still under review in ACL 2025 submission.
+**Enhancing Objective Query Distractor Generation in Pre-trained Encoder-Decoder Models via Contrastive Learning** The paper is still under review.

 We currently provide part of the code and the output results, and we will provide the full code implementation upon reviewing decision.